oxfox22/freebsd-remote-crypto-no_drive_mirror-/README.md

 ```
 IMPORTANT: * IP hat to be STATIC , because dhclient refuses to start.
 Sorry no DHCP at boot

-           * This fork uses only one drive (instead two mirrord drives) and runs on FreeBSD 13.2 & 14.0
+           * This fork uses only one drive (instead two mirrord drives) and runs on FreeBSD 13.2 (currently working on 14.0 support :-)

             * (TODO:  at shutdown something tries to unmonut(?) the mirror drives.)
 ```